-The customer experience can make or break an organization.
-Therefore, it is very important that you optimize the customer experience continuously.
-But how do you know where you stand?
+The customer experience can make or break an organization, but what is customer experience management, and how does it play into the future of your brand?
+How do you know where you stand?
 And what strategy do you follow to offer a state-of-the-art customer experience?

 You don’t have to tell the average manager that the customer experience is crucial for the success of his company.
 A study by Gartner shows that nine out of ten marketers expect the customer experience in 2017 to be the main differentiator for their businesses.

 But some companies do not take the total customer experience seriously.
 Often they don’t really know what their strengths and weaknesses are, and what information about customer behavior illustrates that.
 With such a lack of understanding, you are already two steps behind nowadays.
 And, when your customers start complaining, it’s already too late.

 For the record: a good customer experience strategy goes way beyond friendly customer service or webcare.
 All parts of business, all touchpoints where potential customers come into contact with the company, contribute to or compromise the customer experience.
 From marketing efforts to the buying process—both in your shop or via (mobile) websites or apps.
 But the contact points after the purchase are also of great importance.
 You have to measure and analyze almost everything to get an idea of the multitude of it all.

 There are all kinds of inventive ways to improve the customer experience.
 For instance, airline company KLM lets you experience business class travel through a 360° video.
 Or imagine yourself walking through the distillery of whiskey brand Jack Daniel’s in virtual reality.
 And drink manufacturer Diageo uses the technology to illustrate the dangers of drinking and driving.